sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     sphinx_gallery_conf = {
       ...
       'binder': {
+         # Required keys
          'org': '<github_org>',
          'repo': '<github_repo>',
          'url': '<binder_url>',  # Any URL of a binder server.
 Must be full URL (e.g. https://mybinder.org).
          'branch': '<branch-for-documentation>',  # Can be any branch, tag, or commit hash.
 Use a branch that hosts your docs.
          'dependencies': '<list_of_paths_to_dependency_files>',
+         # Optional keys
-         'filepath_prefix': '<prefix>' # Optional, a prefix to append to any filepaths in Binder links. use this if you move your built documentation to a sub-folder of your repository (e.g., "v2.1") }
+         'filepath_prefix': '<prefix>' # A prefix to append to any filepaths in Binder links.
+         'notebooks_dir': '<notebooks-directory-name>' # Jupyter notebooks for Binder will be copied to this directory (relative to site root).
+         'use_jupyter_lab': <bool> # Whether Binder links should start Jupyter Lab instead of the Jupyter Notebook interface.
          }
+    }

 Note that ``branch:`` should be the branch on which your documentation is hosted.
 If you host your documentation on GitHub, this is usually ``gh-pages`` or ``master``.

+Each generated Jupyter Notebook will be copied to the folder specified in ``notebooks_dir``.
+This will be a subfolder of the sphinx output directory and included with your site build.
+Binder links will point to these notebooks.

 .. important::